 Creating videos isn’t enough—you need to actually publish your videos on your website everywhere it makes sense.
 Again, this tells Google and other major search engines that your page is high quality and will keep users on your site for longer, not only on the pages they land on, but on other relevant pages, as well.

 2. Give your video some context.

 Publishing your video on an otherwise blank page won’t do much.
-Be sure to embed your video where it makes sense and surround it with other relevant written and visual content.
-You might even include a transcript of your video to target more keywords and turn any visual graphics used into a downloadable jpg.
+Be sure to embed your video where it makes sense, and surround it with other relevant written and visual content.
+You might even include a transcript of your video to target more keywords and turn any visual graphics used into a downloadable JPEG.

 3. Be sure your video educates.

 If your potential customer has questions about your brand, services, products, or industry, then answering these questions will educate and empower them when making their purchasing decision.
 If you answer their questions continuously, you become an authority and gain credibility because of the value you provide.
 The search engines see this and start to boost your pages even more.

 You can’t go to the gym one time and expect six-pack abs.
 The same goes for video marketing!
 Consistency and dedication are key.
 Work to consistently to provide value, and work at ranking not just for one keyword, but for numerous relevant keywords that match your customers’ search intent.

 Uploading your video to a site like YouTube or Vimeo is just the beginning.
 Don’t forget to enter the right information on the backend so search engine crawlers know how to categorize and prioritize your video.